 Figure 3.
 Contributions to Gain in Life Expectancy, Varying Level of Overdiagnosis

-Overall gain in life expectancy and its constituent components (temporal shift in tumor size, reductions in case fatality rates from breast cancer, and reductions in case fatality rates from competing causes of death) varying the level of overdiagnosis for tumors ≤cm from 0% to %.
+Overall gain in life expectancy and its constituent components (temporal shift in tumor size, reductions in case fatality rates from breast cancer, and reductions in case fatality rates from competing causes of death) varying the level of overdiagnosis for tumors ≤1cm from 0% to 52% and for tumors 1-3cm from 0% to 35%.

 Table 1.
 Contribution of Earlier Detection by Age Group